The school is taking precautionary steps to respond to the COVID-19 pandemic.

 Years 7 – 12: 5% of the Term 2 Tuition fee

-As you are aware, the following charges have already been witheld from your school accounts:
+As you are aware, the following charges have already been witheld from your school accounts: - Pre-kinder fees

-- Boarding fees
+- Boarding fees - Transport levy - Curriculum levy

 In light of the employment and economic impact of COVID-19 the school continues to offer fee payment options that include deferral of payments or periodic payments, depending on the individual situation.